Come to LSU and help invent the future of Experimental Music and Digital Media!

 Apply

-To apply, visit https://www.lsu.edu/cmda/music/admissions/index.php, select Graduate Studies and learn more about the application process.
+To apply, visit the LSU School of Music Graduate Admissions web page and learn more about the application process.
 Applications goes through the LSU Graduate School with the Portfolio and Interview process through the School of Music.

 Most candidates should apply to the EMDM concentration for the Doctor of Philosophy in Music.
 A master’s degree is required for admission.
 The GRE is not required, but can be submitted in support of an application.
 Applicants must submit a letter of intent, an application for admission, and official transcripts of all undergraduate and graduate work.
 In addition, applicants to the program must submit a portfolio representative of their prior work in this area.
 The portfolio should include project reports and/or computer source code from prior projects, recorded media (CDs DVDs, etc.), scores (if appropriate), and in general a list of work that demonstrates the student’s interest and abilities in experimental music, electroacoustic music and/or digital media.